julai215/itf_manual_testing_final_project_example_and_portofolio/Final Project/README.md

 ## 1.7 Test Completion

-* Exit criteria was evaluated and passed
+* As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Final%20Project/Traceability_matrix.xlsx)
 * Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23
 * A number of 23 test cases were planned for execution and all of them were executed